Β-Pinene

 β-Pinene is a monoterpene, an organic compound found in plants.
-It is one of the two isomers of pinene, the other being α-pinene.
-It is colorless liquid soluble in alcohol, but not water.
+It is the less abundant of the two isomers of pinene, the other being α-pinene.
+It is a colorless liquid soluble in alcohol, but not water.
 It has a woody-green pine-like smell.

-This is one of the most abundant compounds released by forest trees.
+β-Pinene is one of the most abundant compounds released by forest trees.
 If oxidized in air, the allylic products of the pinocarveol and myrtenol family prevail.